 Okay so, the sun is shining, you don’t want to spend your time indoors, but you still want to do something intellectually stimulating?
 Sign up for the Rembrandt Experience in Leiden.
 We have specially curated a route through Leiden so that you can walk in the footsteps of a young Rembrandt, and still have a day in the sun!

 The whole of Leiden is actually kind of a museum on Rembrandt, it was his birthplace!

 You can enjoy tons of other locations where Rembrandt hung out in his Leiden days.
-These include: the Pieterskerk Square, the church where his parents got married; the Latin School where Rembrandt went to school; Weddesteeg, the place where he was born; and the Rembrandt Park.
+These include Pieterskerk Square — the church where his parents got married; the Latin School where Rembrandt was educated; Weddesteeg, the place where he was born; and the Rembrandt Park.